Shiva-kumar-005/Delta-demo/README.md

 # Delta-demo
-This a Demo for github Class
+This a Demo for git & github Class.